vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-docs-guidelines.md

 ## Configuration

-Once you have installed the app, you can {describe the app's configuration in the VTEX Admin, for example}.
+Once you have installed the app, you can `{describe the app's configuration in the VTEX Admin, for example}`.

 1. `first step`.
 2. `Second step`.